 The College of Arts and Letters (CAL) is a place where theory meets practice and expression meets experience.
-Home to 21 degree programs, 11 minors, a Master of Arts in professional communication and an MFA in creative writing, CAL houses eight collaborative and innovative academic departments.
+Home to 24 degree programs, 11 minors, and a Master of Arts in Professional Communication and Master of Arts in Social and Emerging Media, CAL houses eight collaborative and innovative academic departments.
 Guided by faculty who are talented artists and distinguished scholars, students come to CAL to study everything from fleeting 140-character Tweets and Snaps to enduring works of literature.

 - Art and Design

 - Philosophy and Religion

 Students in the College of Arts and Letters learn by doing and gain practical experience by working on air and online at UTTV: Spartan Television, WUTT the campus radio station, the student newspaper, The Minaret, or one of the many literary publications produced by the University of Tampa Press.
 The College leverages its downtown location to connect with the vibrant Tampa Bay arts and business communities and provides easy access to thousands of internship sites in everything from advertising and public relations to museum studies.

 From day one, students in the College of Arts and Letters have access to world-class faculty, professional-grade facilities, and cutting-edge technology.
 Each year the College puts on hundreds of theatre productions, dance performances, music recitals, film screenings, lectures and art exhibits.
 It is a place where creativity, innovation and community thrive.

 The Ferman Center for the Arts, which opened Spring 2021, provides a creative and transformative space for the fine and performing arts.
 Students studying music, art, design, speech, theatre, dance, communication, philosophy and film will enjoy four-stories of a visual and acoustic showcase.
 The building offers sound-insulated professional spaces, flexible performance staging, collaborative practice studios, study spaces and access to faculty offices.
 View more technology and facilities.